-In our previous post, we explored hypothyroidism – a common thyroid disorder caused by an underactive thyroid gland.
-Expanding on that, this article will focus on hyperthyroidism in aging.
+In our previous post, we delved into hypothyroidism, a prevalent thyroid disorder caused by an underactive thyroid gland.
+Today, we’re shifting our focus to another thyroid condition: hyperthyroidism in aging.

 Hyperthyroidism in Aging: What You Need to Know to Stay Healthy and Active